Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Probabilistic validation of the controller

 Let $w\in\R^{n_w}$ be a vector collecting the uncertain variables that uniquely determine\footnote{``Uniquely determine'' refers to the fact that a given realization~$w$ always results in the same system trajectory.} a trajectory of the system when in closed-loop with a controller $\kappa$ (e.g., system disturbances, communication delays, etc.).
-We note that the size of $w$ is typically proportional to the duration of the trajectory, which we consider of $N_{t}$ time steps.
-We assume that $w$ is a random vector that follows some (unknown) probability distribution~$\mathcal{W}$.
+Therefore, the size of $w$ is typically proportional to the duration of the trajectory, considered here of $N_{t}$ time steps.
+It is assumed that~$w$ is a random vector following some (unknown) probability distribution~$\mathcal{W}$.
 Let $\phi(w;\kappa,N_t):\R^{n_w} \rightarrow \R$ be a closed-loop performance indicator \citep[Definition~1]{karg_prob_validation} that returns a scalar evaluating the performance of the controller~$\kappa$ under the realization~$w\sim\mathcal{W}$.
-We define $\phi(\cdot)$ such that lower values indicate better performance.
-In Section~\ref{sec:HiL}, we define performance indicators to assess the satisfaction of the constraints~\eqref{eq:non_lin_sys_constraints} and the maximum number of iterations of the optimization solver, for which probabilistic bounds will be established.
+In this work,~$\phi(\cdot)$ is defined such that lower values indicate better performance.
+In Section~\ref{sec:HiL}, performance indicators are defined to assess the satisfaction of the constraints~\eqref{eq:non_lin_sys_constraints} and the maximum number of iterations of the optimization solver, for which probabilistic bounds will be established.